-With that said, you are still going to find vulnerabilities and need to determine how to handle them.
+With that said, you are still going to find security vulnerabilities and need to determine how to handle them.
 Getting to zero vulnerabilities is great in theory, but in practice it’s likely not practical or worth the time spent.

 Here is a suggested starting point for the traditional working stages of development, testing, and production.
 Your software production processes are likely to be more complicated, but you can adjust accordingly.

 - Development images: these will likely have the most vulnerabilities in the middle layers because they likely need the most tooling and support packages.
 The good news is that IF you’re building images in stages and your production images do not include all these extras, you may be safe ignoring many of the vulnerabilities at this stage.
 Part of making this decision requires being able to track dependencies installed in the container and match that up with what you know is required for your inner loop development work.
 It’s quite normal to have a vulnerability in a library that gets installed as a dependency of a dependency of a dependency…you need to be able to determine if simply removing one of your development packages will clear up the vulnerability.

 In the example below, we have a Ruby application and it is common to have SQLite bundled with Ruby to simplify development; but you probably wouldn’t use that same SQLite database in production.
 Knowing this, and armed with the right details from the container vulnerability scan, you can make the decision to ignore vulnerabilities in the libraries that get installed with SQLite in development.
 We’ll see how the Docker scan provides this information and additional details that make this task much simpler.